anhinga/fluid/AtPartyTalk.md

 the sections 1.4 and 3.3 of the preprint will make it usable.

 <strong>to be continued: adding materials to this page</strong>

+---
+---
+---

+Back to the topic of the talk.

+It is easy to do your own dataflow experiments.

+It tends to be just a few hundred lines of code in any conventional software framework of your choice, as long as it is expressive enough to program cellular automata.
+(Shadertoy, alas, is not expressive enough to conveniently program cellular automata, so not Shadertoy :-) )

+You'll have full control and will be able to try your own ideas this way!